Digital Sustainability in IT & Telecommunications

 4. Data Minimization

-Less data = less storage = less energy:
+Less data = less storage = less energy and other resources:

 • Delete what you don’t need